magicmonty/bash-git-prompt/README.md

 ## Who Are You?
 The current maintainer of the original bash-git-prompt is [Martin Gondermann][magicmonty].

+## Contributing
+If you want to contribute you can look for issues with the label [up-for-grabs][upforgrabs].
+Please leave a comment on the issue, that you want to fix it, so others know, the labels are "taken".

+Pull requests are welcome.
+I will check them and merge them, if I think they help the project.

 ## Donations
 I accept tips through [Gittip][tip] and [Flattr][flattr].